vibora-io/vibora/README.md

 > **Warning: This project is being completely re-written.
-A release is scheduled for 10 February.**
+If you're curious about the progress, reach me on Slack.**

 <p align="center">
   <a href="https://vibora.io"><img src="https://raw.githubusercontent.com/vibora-io/vibora/master/docs/logo.png"></a>